 Prerequisite: MA 102.
 Problem solving with regard to polygons, circles, and triangles is the basis of this course.
 One semester.
+4 cr. hrs.

 MA 304 Introduction to Calculus

 Prerequisite: MA 201.
 This course is designed to introduce the student to elementary topics, differentiation, and integration.
 One semester.